neondatabase/website/content/docs/manage/overview.md

 ## Neon account

-This is the account used to register with Neon.
-Neon currently supports registering with GitHub, Google, or partner accounts.
+This is the account you used to sign up with Neon.
+Neon currently supports signing up with GitHub, Google, or partner accounts.

 ## API keys